linuxserver/docker-tvheadend/README.md

 #### Tags

-+ **stable-4.2** : latest stable version from 4.2 branch.
-Freshly built every friday night CET.
++ **release-4.2** : latest release from 4.2 branch.
+Freshly built every friday night uk time.
 + **stable-4.2.1** : old stable version.
 Will not be updated anymore!
 + **stable-4.0.9** : old stable version.
 Will not be updated anymore!